lammps/lammps/doc/src/fix_alchemy.rst

 chaotic system, even the tiniest random difference will eventually grow exponentially into an unwanted divergence.

-Otherwise the properties of each atom (type, charge, bond and angle partners, etc), as well as energy and forces between interacting atoms (pair, bond, angle styles, etc) can be different in the two systems.
+Otherwise, the properties of each atom (type, charge, bond and angle partners, etc.), as well as energy and forces between interacting atoms (pair, bond, angle styles, etc.) can be different in the two systems.

 This can be initialized in the same input script by using commands which only apply to one or the other replica.
-The example scripts use a world-style :doc:`variable <variable>` command along with :doc:`if/then/else <if>` commmands for this purpose.
+The example scripts use a world-style :doc:`variable <variable>` command along with :doc:`if/then/else <if>` commands for this purpose.
 The :doc:`partition <partition>` command can also be used.

-   variable name world pure alloy

 .. code-block:: LAMMPS